Subaqueous volcano

 Deep-sea submarine volcanoes form underwater mountains called seamounts.
 Many thousands of volcanic seamounts are scattered across the floors of the oceans.
 Other subaqueous volcanoes can be in the form of gently sloping tuff cones, although they can have steeper slopes, such as White Horse Bluff in the Wells Gray-Clearwater volcanic field of east-central British Columbia, Canada.

 Comparison to subaerial volcanoes

 Subaqueous volcanoes can be compared to subaerial volcanoes which are formed and erupt on land.
 The major differences in their eruptions are due to the effects of pressure, heat capacity, thermal conductivity of water, and the presence of steam and water rheology.
 The thermal conductivity of water is about 20 times that of air, and steam has a thermal conductivity nearly 50 times that of water.

 The study of subaqueous volcanoes has changed substantially.
-Modern studies offer fresh and unaltered observances, and one can see and map surface features and the water depth is known in areas that allow observation.
-Ancient studies have had stratigraphic exposure to sections, are easier to work on, have more and better exposures and have an existing relationship to resources.
+Modern studies offer fresh and unaltered observations, and one can see and map surface features and the water depth is known in areas that allow observation.
+Ancient studies relied on exposed stratigraphic sections, which are easier to observe and interpret in the field.